google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 Sometimes it's useful to assign custom classes to a page, or to an entire section, for example, to apply custom styling.
 Docsy automatically adds the value of the `body_class` parameter of the frontmatter to the `class` attribute of the `body` element of the page.

-By default, Docsy adds the `td-section` class, like this:
+By default, Docsy adds the `td-{{ .Kind }}` class, where the kind is the kind of the page, like section, blog, and so on.
+For example:

 ```html
 <body class="td-section">